-- The number of holdings in the Sub-Fund found to be in breach of the Exclusion Policy (as defined below) adopted by the Tikehau Capital (the "Group") or when applicable exclusions required by the label the Sub-Fund is entitled to. - The number of companies that are in violation of UNGC and OECD Guidelines for Multinational Enterprises. - The ESG Profile Score of the issuers (as defined and described below). - What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?
+- Companies' carbon intensity (as defined below). - The number of holdings in the Sub-Fund's portfolio found to be in breach of the Exclusion Policy adopted by the Tikehau Capital (the "Group") or when applicable exclusions required by the label to which the Sub-Fund is subject. - The number of companies that are in violation of UNGC and OECD Guidelines for Multinational Enterprises. - The ESG Profile according to the in-house analysis grid (as defined and described below). - What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?

-The Sub Fund contemplates to making sustainable investments in companies that aim at positively contributing to different social and environmental objectives through their products and services, as well as their practices in line with recognised frameworks.
+The Sub-Fund contemplates to making sustainable investments in companies that aim at positively contributing to different social and environmental objectives through their products and services, as well as their practices in line with recognised frameworks.
 The Group methodology incorporates various criteria into its definition of contribution to take into account the various dimension of environmental and social objectives that can be contributed to.